Happy National Whistleblower Appreciation Day!

 the duty of all persons in the service of the United States, as well as all other inhabitants thereof, to give the earliest information to Congress or any other proper authority of any misconduct, frauds or misdemeanors committed by any officers or persons in the service of these states, which may come to their knowledge.

 The law went further to pay for the whistleblowers’ representation in the libel suit, which Shaw and Marven won the following year.
-You can read the entire law by clicking here.

 In the more than two centuries that have followed, numerous whistleblower laws have been enacted protecting thousands of whistleblowers from retaliation while recovering billions in taxpayer dollars.
 On this July 30th, take a moment to appreciate all the whistleblowers who have risked their careers, and sometimes even jail, in order to report wrongdoing.